DefinedTerm

 64 hexagrams multiplied by 6 lines.

 Use the I Ching to sharpen reflection and timing.
-It should not replace professional advice or personal responsibility.
+It should not replace professional advice, medical judgment, or personal responsibility.
+The best use is to clarify what you already sense, not to outsource a decision entirely.

 Frequently Asked Questions